Giving Advice ESL Games, Activities and Worksheets

 ESL Problems and Advice Game - Vocabulary: Sentence Completion, Writing Statements, Matching - Pair and Group Work - Pre-intermediate (A2) - 25 minutes

-In this useful stating problems and giving advice game, students complete cards with problems and advice and then use the cards to play a game where they match the problems and advice together.
+In this useful giving advice game, students practice stating problems and giving advice.
 Students begin by writing sentences that state problems and give advice.
-Students then cut the sentences into problem cards (2 parts) and advice cards.
-One student begins by putting down a card showing the first half of a problem.
-The next student must complete the problem using one of their cards.
-The following student must then put down a card showing a matching piece of advice for the problem.
-If the student manages to do this, they keep the three cards and put down the first half of a new problem.
-If a student cannot put down a suitable card at any time, the student picks one up from the appropriate pile and it's the next student's turn to put down a card.
+Students then cut the sentences into problem cards (phrase + problem) and advice cards.
+Next, students play a game where they match the cards together to state problems and give related advice.
+One student begins by putting down a phrase card showing the first half of a problem.
+The next student then tries to complete the problem using one of their cards.
+The following student then puts down a card showing a matching piece of advice for the problem.
+If the student does this, they keep the three cards and put down a new phrase card.
+If a student cannot put down a suitable card at any time, they pick one up from the appropriate pile, and it's the next student's turn to put down a card.
 The player with the most cards at the end of the game wins.

 Problems and Advice Preview